dtoczala/ibm-cloud-landing-page/README.md

 ---
 # Introduction - Getting Started

-## IBM Bluemix - a Platform as a Service (PaaS)
+## IBM Cloud - a Platform as a Service (PaaS)

-Bluemix is the IBM Cloud PaaS product which provides a wide array of services and capabilities that allow you to move your computing workload to a scalable and "on demand" foundation.
+Bluemix is the former name of the IBM Cloud PaaS product which provides a wide array of services and capabilities that allow you to move your computing workload to a scalable and "on demand" foundation.
 Some of these services are in the category of "Infrastructure as a Service" (or IaaS), some of them are are in the category of "Software as a Service" (or SaaS), and some are "Functions as a Service" (or FaaS).
 Give the marketing folks some more time and they will come up wth some new "as a service" category.

 The general idea is to use digital resources on an "as needed" basis, and to pay for them on an "as used" basis.
 This allows organizations to avoid buying hardware and software that is underutilized or ignored.
-When coupled with the concepts of [DevOps](https://www.ibm.com/cloud-computing/learn-more/what-is-devops/) and [microservices architectures](https://martinfowler.com/articles/microservices.html), the Bluemix platform can become a key foundation for a culture of innovation and continuous improvement.
+When coupled with the concepts of [DevOps](https://www.ibm.com/cloud-computing/learn-more/what-is-devops/) and [microservices architectures](https://martinfowler.com/articles/microservices.html), the IBM Cloud platform can become a key foundation for a culture of innovation and continuous improvement.

-Bluemix itself is based on [Cloud Foundry](https://www.cloudfoundry.org/) (although this is evolving), which is an open source cloud application platform for developing and deploying enterprise cloud applications.
+The IBM Cloud itself is based on [Cloud Foundry](https://www.cloudfoundry.org/) (although this is evolving), which is an open source cloud application platform for developing and deploying enterprise cloud applications.

 ### References for Further Reading
 - [Lionel's Bluemix Help](http:/ibm.biz/bluemixhelp) - this page is an "unofficial" collection of links done by Lionel Mace.
 Nice collection of places to start from.